 - Many women with SCI have given birth successfully.
 Women with SCI should NOT be counseled against having children merely on the basis of their SCI.

-- AD should be differentiated clinical from pregnancy related hypertension (pre-eclampsia/eclampsia).
-Rehabilitation providers should educate patients and OB personnel when needed, Pregnant women with SCI and risk of AD should be considered high-risk pregnancies.18
+- AD should be differentiated from pregnancy related hypertension (pre-eclampsia/ eclampsia).
+Rehabilitation providers have an important role in educating patients and OB personnel about the risk of autonomic dysreflexia (AD).
+Such pregnancies should be considered high-risk.12

-- Women with injuries above T10 may not recognize labor, and may have an increased risk of premature cervical dilation.
+- Women with injuries above T10 may not recognize onset of labor and may have an increased risk of premature cervical dilation.

 - Vaginal delivery is often possible, but Caesarean delivery may be needed if AD, premature dilation or other issues are present.

-- Transfers and wheelchair mobility are usually affected.
+- Transfers and wheelchair mobility are usually affected due to changes in maternal weight and center of gravity.
 Some manual wheelchair users may need a power wheelchair temporarily.
-ADLS, OT PT
+Pregnant patients may warrant an in-depth assessment of ability to perform ADLS, transfers and seating assessment

 - Women with injuries above T4 (T3 or higher) may have impairment in the milk let down reflex.

-- Women with SCI T6 or above may report AD with breastfeeding 19
+- Women with SCI T6 or above may report AD with breastfeeding.23

 - Studies demonstrate that children of persons with SCI have equal adjustment.